 - Check if the course is available for exchange students.
 Please be aware that universities may have additional requirements / prerequisites.

 For more information and guidelines read the Study Abroad Manual.
 If you have any questions regarding the selection of courses, please contact your study adviser or track coordinator.

-To apply for an exchange period during the spring (= 2nd) semester of 2017/2018, you need to fill in the application form before the 5th of September 2017 (non-EU destinations) or before the 1st of October (EU destinations).
+To apply for an exchange period during the fall (= 1st) semester of 2018/2019, you need to fill in the application form before the 1st of February 2018 (see also the Manual Study Abroad).
 You can apply by registering in Mobility Online.
 You have to choose at least three (and maximum six) preferences of partner universities.
 In order to prove that you are serious about this, you have to compose a preliminary course list (including hyperlinks for each course) for each university and send this as an attachment (pdf) to Exchange-ET@utwente.nl, together with a pdf of your Transcript of records and your average mark or CGPA (Cumulative Graded Point Average) mentioned in the body of the email.

 After you have registered (i.e. submitted) your choices in Mobility Online, you can login to see the status of your application.
 Any status change of your application will be visible in your so-called workflow, and might be announced to you by email.
 However, do note that the first status change ('confirmed registration') will be done after the application deadline as mentioned above.
 For a more specific time frame please consult the Study Abroad Manual.

 If there are more students interested to go to a certain partner university than there are places available at this partner, a random selection will take place based upon academic performance.
 In order to conduct a fair selection procedure, we will first divide all students into four groups based on their achievements and grades so far.
 Please see the Study Abroad Manual for the details of the selection procedure.